CyberArk Software (NASDAQ:CYBR) Updates Q3 2022 Earnings Guidance

-CyberArk Software (NASDAQ:CYBR – Get Rating) last issued its earnings results on Wednesday, August 10th.
-The technology company reported ($0.27) earnings per share for the quarter, topping the consensus estimate of ($0.30) by $0.03.
-The company had revenue of $142.33 million during the quarter, compared to the consensus estimate of $138.45 million.
-CyberArk Software had a negative net margin of 22.37% and a negative return on equity of 15.42%.
-CyberArk Software’s quarterly revenue was up 21.4% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted ($0.45) EPS.
-On average, equities analysts forecast that CyberArk Software will post -3.61 earnings per share for the current fiscal year.
+CyberArk Software (NASDAQ:CYBR – Get Rating) last posted its quarterly earnings data on Wednesday, August 10th.
+The technology company reported ($0.27) EPS for the quarter, topping analysts’ consensus estimates of ($0.30) by $0.03.
+The firm had revenue of $142.33 million for the quarter, compared to analyst estimates of $138.45 million.
+CyberArk Software had a negative return on equity of 15.42% and a negative net margin of 22.37%.
+The company’s revenue was up 21.4% on a year-over-year basis.
+During the same quarter last year, the company earned ($0.45) EPS.
+On average, analysts forecast that CyberArk Software will post -3.67 EPS for the current fiscal year.

 Wall Street Analyst Weigh In